 Rates for Outside the City of Austin

 Thank you for being an Austin Energy customer.
-Austin Energy, a service of the City of Austin, structures rates into five billing components (Customer Charge, Energy Charge, Power Supply Adjustment, Community Benefit Charge, and Regulatory Charge).
+Austin Energy, a service of the City of Austin, structures rates into five billing components (Customer Charge, Energy Charges, Power Supply Adjustment, Community Benefit Charges, and Regulatory Charge).
 These charges are factored into your electric bill each month.
-Taken together, Austin Energy’s goal is to be in the lower 50% of residential costs for similar utilities in Texas.
+Taken together, Austin Energy’s goal is to have average system rates in the lower 50% of similar utilities in Texas.

 |Billing Components||Outside Residential Rates|